 The teacher will record each child saying “but the spider didn’t answer.
 She was very busy spinning her web”.
-The group will then read the book together, playing the recording each time it comes to that part in the story.
+The group will then read through the book together, playing the recording each time it come to that part in the story.
 The group will try to guess who said it.

 Who am I? (dramatic play/observing)